tcpalmer/nina-scheduler/faqs.md

 > * Use a minimum altitude on your project instead of a custom horizon.
 > * Disable Moon Avoidance on your Exposure Templates
 > * Set all applicable Exposure Templates to use the same twilight level
 >
+> It might also help to use a planetarium program like Stellarium to check your target, timing, and circumstances and compare against the scheduler.
+>
 > The [Scheduler Preview](scheduler-preview.html) is a great tool to see what the Planning Engine will do - just be aware of the differences between preview and real execution in the NINA Sequencer.